Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: The Design of

 At the end of this stage, \name produces a ``vulnerability report'' (an example is given in~\autoref{fig:vulnerability-output}), recording the PC of the \texttt{CALL} instruction, the risky or adversary-controllable parameters, and other contextual information such as the caller, origin, block height, and the concrete calldata used.
 This is then forwarded to the next stage for exploit generation.

 \parhead{Mitigating state explosion} \revision{ The state explosion originates from the indirect jumps in obfuscated contracts, as the jump targets are computed at runtime and need to be explored symbolically.
 Our introduction of a \switchtable does not create this issue; rather, it makes the possible jump targets explicit and thus analyzable.
-For concolic execution, this concern is mitigated because exploration is guided by concrete traces from historical transactions.
+For seeded symbolic execution, this concern is mitigated because exploration is guided by concrete traces from historical transactions.
 For pure symbolic execution, however, we may need better strategies. }

-To maintain analytical scalability, we implement a path pruning heuristic that caps the number of visits to \switchtable within a single execution path.
+To maintain analytical scalability, we implement a path pruning heuristic that caps the number of visits to the \switchtable within a single execution path.
 Because all indirect jumps pass through this table, limiting repeated entries is both effective and safe: such indirect jumps are used to enter self-contained logic blocks, so repeatedly jumping to the same block within a single trace may not contribute new behavior.
 Bounding such revisits therefore reduces cyclic exploration while preserving the contract's core logic.
-As discussed in~\autoref{sec:pruning-rule}, our evaluation indicates that while state explosion is manageable in practice, the pruning rule still yields measurable benefits.
+As discussed in~\autoref{sec:pruning-rule}, our evaluation shows that this heuristic improves scalability in practice without affecting vulnerability detection.

 \done